 CECONY's and O&R's tariffs for electric and gas service also provide for compensation to residential and small business customers that experience widespread prolonged outages lasting more than seventy-two consecutive hours, subject to certain exceptions, including: for residential customers, a bill credit of \$25 for each twenty-four hour period of service outage beyond the first seventy-two consecutive hour outage; for residential and small business customers, reimbursement for food spoilage of up to \$540; and reimbursement of affected residential customers for prescription medicine spoilage losses without limitation.
 Any such costs incurred by utilities are not recoverable from customers.
-Utilities may petition the NYSPSC to request a waiver of the requirement that it compensate customers after widespread prolonged outages.
-CECONY's electric tariff requires it to also compensate customers for certain other service outages resulting from malfunctions in the company's lines and cable of 33 kV or less or associated equipment, including, for residential customers, up to \$540 for food spoilage and actual losses for prescription medicine losses, and for all other customers, up to \$10,700 for losses of perishable merchandise.
+Utilities may petition the NYSPSC to request a waiver of the requirement that it compensate customers for certain other service outages resulting from malfunctions in the company's lines and cable of 33 kV or less or associated equipment, including, for residential customers, up to \$10,700 for losses of perishable merchandise.